 Motherboard: MSI Pro Z690-A Pro DDR4

 You’ll need a motherboard that’s compatible with the i5-12600K.
-This limits you to only Intel’s 600-series, and only Z690 boards support CPU overclocking.
+This limits you to only Intel’s 600 or 700-series.
+700-series boards are more expensive and offer little benefit, and of 600-series boards only Z690 models support CPU overclocking (see our comparison of Intel 600-series motherboard chipsets for more information on this).
 With a K-SKU processor it’s always a good idea to opt for a Z-series motherboard, and the MSI Pro Z690-A strikes a great balance between affordability and solid features.

 This model is a DDR4 motherboard, which will keep your memory costs reasonably low (DDR5 is still inordinately expensive).
 The Z690-A Pro also provides plenty of room for expansion with 4 DIMM slots, 6 SATA ports, 4 M.2 slots, 3 PCIe x16’s, and an additional PCIe x1.

 It also takes full advantage of the 12600K’s PCIe 5.0 support, as the top x16 slot is compatible with that revision of the interface.
 The M.2 slots are capped at PCIe 4.0, but truthfully it’s difficult to justify the use of even gen 4 drives at this point, and gen 5’s haven’t even hit the market.
 The primary M.2 slot includes a heatsink which adds to the aesthetics if nothing else.